phac-nml/irida/CONTRIBUTING.md

 ### Reporting a bug

 Reporting a bug is the easiest (and possibly most useful) way you can contribute to IRIDA.
-IRIDA uses GitHub to track our issues.
+IRIDA uses a [GitHub issues board]([GitHub issues board](https://github.com/phac-nml/irida/issues) to track our issues.

 Note: IRIDA's GitHub issue board is for bug reports or feature requests only.
 You should not use it for usage issues, problems with analyzing your data, or problems setting up IRIDA.
 For issues of this nature, please contact the IRIDA team by one of the other means described at the top of this document.